lLuceer/LPZS-Mod-Helper/README.md

 # **Description**
 It's a pretty dumbed down scrapper it'll just take everything you have installed in the steam workshop for project zomboid and output it in a copy of your .ini file already at the inteded emplacement while your old .ini file will be renamed "backup_<old_name>.ini"

-After quite a lot of update I can no longer call it dumb 😔 It now ask for steam path (it'll use it to set workshop path so if you use the **Collection Downloader** you can set the "SteamCMD" path
+After quite a lot of update I can no longer call it dumb 😔 It now ask for steam path (it'll use it to set workshop path so if you use the **Collection Downloader** you can set the "SteamCMD" as path

 There are two versions the "PZ_mod_helper.py" that just scan the downloaded workshop files and input it in your .ini file